CodeInAVan/cicd-oidc-authentication/README.md

 ## Introduction

-This Repo contains examples of how to configure Cloud Providers and cloud CI/CD platforms (Circleci and GitHub Actions) to authenticate with OpenID Connect (OIDC)
+This repo contains examples of how to configure Cloud Providers and cloud CI/CD platforms (Circle CI and GitHub Actions) to authenticate with OpenID Connect (OIDC)

 Completed so far: